Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 #### **Strength*

+You gain +1 to your charisma up to a maximum of 21.

 **Voidling Limbs**: Black and Purple tendrils grow from your back, granting you 10ft reach, climbing speed equal to your walking speed and +5 to athletic checks.

 ---

 #### **Dexterity**

+You gain +1 to your charisma up to a maximum of 21.

 **Flying Symbiosis**: You gain flying speed equal to your walking speed.